PythonZero/CodeSnippets/Python/Click.md

 # Click for Python

+Command line argument parser for python
-Basically example 1 does the same as example 2, but with less code
+- Basically example 1 does the same as example 2, but with less code

 ```python
 """Click example"""